Rome Before and Now - Time Travel to the Eternal City

 Bust of Emperor Commodus as Hercules. n.180-193 AD.
 Marble.
 133 cm.
 Palazzo dei Conservatori, Musei Capitolini.

 The emperor wears a lion’s skin, a club in his right hand, and the golden apples of Hesperides in his left, reminiscent of the heroic work of Hercules.
 The central character is surrounded by two marine Tritons.
 According to the famous Greek tale Hercules defeated Nemea’s invulnerable lion and then used the lion’s skin as a shield.
 The bust of Commodus (180-192), on the other hand, is a custom-made work that glorifies the emperor’s divine origin and fabled heroism.
 Commodus (whose reign is portrayed in Ridley Scott’s Gladiator movie) was enthusiastic about the Oriental mystery religions and called himself the “king of the world.”
 However, the lion’s skin was unable to protect the emperor from his enemies.
 In 191, plague, famine, and fire spread in Rome, which the Emperor was accused of igniting.
-Nonetheless, the sporty Commodus was happy to perform in gladiator shows as Roman Hercules, killing not only wild animals, but also his own close relatives with his club and was eventually assassinated by his own associates.5
+Nonetheless, the sporty Commodus was happy to perform in gladiator shows as Roman Hercules, killing not only wild animals, but also his own close relatives with his mallet and was eventually assassinated by his own associates.5

 A Roman copy of a sculpture made by Praxiteles in Cnidus, originally made for the shrine of the goddess Aphrodite (the original has been lost).
 The copy was found between 1667 and 1670 near the Basilica of San Vitale.
 Pope Benedict XIV donated it to the Capitoline Museum in 1752.
 Aphrodite was worshipped in Greco-Roman mythology as the goddess of love, beauty, and fertility.
 Bathing was considered a ritual of the goddesses.
 In the Roman version, Venus ascending the bath covers her naked body with both hands, which is why she is also called Venus Pudica, “modest Venus.”6